 Collaboration Can Offer Best of Both Worlds

 When it comes to production of an item, 3D printing is best suited for smaller batches and highly individualized parts like prosthetics, and traditional injection molding is necessary for producing higher volumes of medical devices and equipment using a metal tool — applications in which optimal thermal conditions and material selection are critical.
 Even within traditional molding projects though, designers and engineers of critical use medical devices won’t necessarily need to use only one process moving forward, as injection molders are realizing ways to make both technologies will work in tandem to speed the product development timeline.

 For example, a custom injection molder may implement 3D printing as a way to build an inexpensive prototype mold and test it prior to initiating the more lengthy and detailed process of creating a metal tool.
 This type of partnership will ultimately help shorten iteration cycles and allow for better testing.

 Rather than functioning as competing industries, collaboration between custom injection molders and 3D print technology shows promise for bringing medical devices to market faster, saving time and money, and serving the needs of end-users who rely on emerging medical device technology for staying active and living life to its fullest.

 When working with a custom injection molder, look for experts who remain on the leading edge of technology and can offer solutions for your critical use application challenges.
-Learn more about the custom injection molding process and tips on how to get to market faster in our How Manufacturers Can Accelerate Speed to Market eBook.
-Click the button below for your free copy, then reach out to us to discuss your custom injection molding needs.
+Learn more about the custom injection molding process and tips on how to get plastic parts and components to market faster in our 5 Steps to Get New Injection Molded Products to Market Faster eBook.